Stockout Costs Guide

 With inventory management tools and the use of reorder points, this company would have been able to avoid the stockout cost of $2,250.

 What causes stockouts?

-Stockouts can significantly impact a customer’s experience, and they are something you will want to focus on avoiding.
-Stockouts create disappointment and frustration, not only for you as a business owner but for the customer who is ready to buy and may need your product quickly.
+Most often, stockouts not only harm your business, but also significantly impact your customer’s experience.
+As a result, stockouts are something you’ll want to focus on avoiding.
+Stockouts create disappointment and frustration, for you as a business owner and for the customer who is ready to buy and may need your product quickly.
 Ultimately, it leads to a loss in revenue and can potentially damage your brand’s reputation.

 1. Losing a customer to a competitor

 Think about what it costs to attract a single customer to your online store.
 If you have a stockout, not only will you see a major drop in conversions because there’s nothing to buy, but the customer will most likely purchase from a competitor that has the item currently in stock.
 And they may continue to purchase from the competition again in the future.

 After a bad shopping experience due to stockouts, the chance of the customer returning to your store later is slim.
 91% of customers aren’t willing to engage with an online store in light of a bad experience.
 It’s no doubt that stockouts can take a huge toll on potential business growth.

 If an out-of-stock product is hard to come by, some customers are willing to subscribe to back-in-stock notifications, which is a great strategy to alert and encourage customers to purchase when items are back in stock.
 But even so, this doesn’t guarantee a sales conversion in the future.